genelikespie/unityARProject/README.md

 13. Run the game (click the play button)
 14. In the Unit Test Runner window, right click MyTests->RunTest, and run the test (game must be running)
   * NOTE: All tests run as coroutines, therefore, the Unit Test window cannot return failures. **Test failures will print to the console instead!**
+15. Brief description of the tests: we currently have four tests starting from 0s: defuser successfully defuse the bomb and win the shared mode starting from 25s: defuser successfully defuse the bomb and win the multishared mode (consists only one player) starting from 50s: defuser does not defuse the bomb and planter win the shared mode starting from 95s: defuser does not defuse the bomb and planter win the multishared mode (consists only one player)

 TO EDIT GAME: